bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ## Implementation notes

-BootstrapVue's Custom SCSS/CSS is required for proper styling, and positioning of the sidebar.
+BootstrapVue's custom SCSS/CSS is required for proper styling, and positioning of the sidebar.

-The Bootstrap v4 background (`'bg-*'`) and text (`'text-*'`) utility classes are used for controling the background and font color, respectively.
+The Bootstrap v4 background (`'bg-*'`) and text (`'text-*'`) utility classes are used for controlling the background and font color, respectively.

-Some of the default styling for `<b-sidebar>` can be customized via the use of SASS viariables.
-Refer to the [themeing documentation](/docs/reference/theming) for additional details.
+Some of the default styling for `<b-sidebar>` can be customized via the use of SASS variables.
+Refer to the [theming documentation](/docs/reference/theming) for additional details.

 ## See also

 - [`<b-collapse>` component](/docs/components/collapse)
 - [`<b-button-close>` component](/docs/components/button#comp-ref-b-button-close)